 Until next time, remember to eat, drink, and support local!

-Michael Tragash is Yelp.com’s senior community director, and he’s passionate about connecting people to all the useful, funky, and cool businesses and happenings in the Reno-Tahoe region.
+Michael Tragash is a local food influencer and local community director with Yelp.com.
+He’s passionate about connecting people to all the useful, funky, and cool businesses and happenings in the Reno-Tahoe region.
 You usually can find him exploring the local food-and-drink scene or the natural beauty that surrounds us.
-For questions and story ideas, contact him at Mtragash@gmail.com.